OTEx Spring 2022 Home

 She has served as President of the Division for Systemic Change in the Association for Educational Communications and Technology (AECT) and as President of the AECT Foundation.
 She has presented at the International Society for Performance Improvement.
 Recent awards include the AECT Presidential Award for Excellence and Award for Distinguished Service to the Change Division.
 She is presently the Editor-in-Chief of the Journal of Computing in Higher Education and is also a speaker for the US Speakers Program at the US Department of State through which she consults with foreign embassies on effective online learning.

-Faculty and staff from multiple UNM campuses will hopefully present at this conference!
+Faculty and staff from multiple UNM campuses and other 2-year and 4-year campuses across New Mexico will present at this conference!

 For any questions, comments, feedback - please reach out to the UNM-Valencia Distance Learning Coordinator, Alexa Wheeler.